PedroGeoGISdev

 self.active = True

-• If you change a class attribute, all instances reflect the change:
+• If you change a class attribute, all instances change:

 Product.tax_rate = 0.1